South Asia turns to home-grown writers to drive publishing growth

 Physical book sales in India rose an annual 38.2 percent in the first ten months of 2012, according to data from media consultancy firm Nielsen, against a 13.6 percent decline in sales in the United States during the same period.

-India's total publishing market is worth an estimated 100 billion rupees (1.1 billion pounds), according to the Federation of Indian Chambers of Commerce and Industry (FICCI), with English language books accounting for around a quarter of that.
+India's total publishing market is worth an estimated 100 billion rupees ($1.86 billion), according to the Federation of Indian Chambers of Commerce and Industry (FICCI), with English language books accounting for around a quarter of that.

-The U.K.'s publishing industry is worth around 3.2 billion pounds, according to a 2011 report by the London-based Publishers Association.
+The U.K.'s publishing industry is worth around 3.2 billion pounds ($5.06 billion), according to a 2011 report by the London-based Publishers Association.

 "If you look at what is actually selling, the top positions are being taken by... books that are of this culture," said Littlewood.
 "The local readership is craving stories of itself."